-Removal and Replacement of Snap-off Diodes.
+Removal and Replacement of Snap-off Diode.
 The Snap-off diode is mounted in small metal clips, as shown on the circuit board illustration.
 The diode is best removed or replaced with a pair of shaped plastic tweezers, such as Tektronix Part No. 006-0765-00, or equivalent.

 Replacement of Sampling Bridge Diodes.
 The Sampling Bridge diodes may be removed or replaced on the Sampler Board through the top of the unit.
 Fig. 4-2 shows a method for the removal or replacement of the white plastic holder in which the diodes are mounted.
-In some instruments the diodes are soldered in and may require a modified method to replace.